 However a recent decision by the Federal Communications Commission (FCC) suggests that Dish may not be able to put its plan in action this year at all.
 The FCC denied Dish’s waiver request for new wireless network and has stated that it will resort to formal deliberation of the request.
 This make drag on and lower the attractiveness of this move for Dish and is gives peers time to build out their offerings.

-- How Has Dish Network Stock Reacted To Poor Third Quarter Results?
+- Will Dish Network Stock Continue To Underperform?

 Dish Network has been betting on its launch of Blockbuster streaming service to improve subscriber trends and that has worked so far as evident from the company’s Q4 2011 results.
 In Q4, Dish was able to reverse the trend and gain 22,000 net pay-TV subscribers.
 However the move to offer broadband is a long-term strategic move that will strengthen Dish Network’s competitive position over a period of 2-3 years.
 If Dish can continue to leverage Blockbuster’s service and gain subscribers, the delay with the FCC may not prove to be much of a set back.